jignesh2022/sweetsandsnacks/README.md

 - Bootstrap
 - jQuery

-This is a simple e-commerve website, payment gateway integration not done.
+Payment gateway integration not done.
 Please see 'screenshots' folder for screenshots.